ericstrobl/DDR/README.md

 # Dirac Delta Regression (DDR)

-This is an R package implementing DDR, an algorithm that transforms the response variable of regression into a set of asymptotically Dirac delta functions using kernel density functions.
+This is an R package implementing DDR, an algorithm that esimates conditional density functions f(Y|X) by transforming the response variable of regression into a set of asymptotically Dirac delta functions using kernel density functions.
 This allows the user to convert a non-linear regressor to a conditional density estimator.
 We use kernel ridge regression as the underlying regressor in this implementation.

 # Installation